 Note: PayPal Commerce is not to be confused with PayPal Standard.
-While both addons allow you to add PayPal checkout to your forms, PayPal Commerce offers a few more powerful features.
+While both addons allow you to add PayPal checkout to your forms, PayPal Commerce offers more powerful features.
 We’ll be using PayPal Commerce in this tutorial.

 Once the addon is installed, the next thing to do is connect your website with your PayPal account.
 From the WordPress dashboard, navigate to WPForms » Settings.